 UC Davis is one of the most comprehensive universities in the nation.

-- School of Education—offers a minor to undergraduates, introducing them to educational theory, research and practice and giving them the opportunity to work in local schools and the community.
+- School of Education—offers a minor that introduces undergraduates to educational theory, research and practice in addition to offering hands-on work experience in local schools and the community.

 Libraries and research centers

-Shields Library, one of the top research libraries in North America, contains more than 3.88 million volumes and offers many special services for undergraduates.
-Other unique resources include the 150-acre Arboretum, Bodega Marine Laboratory, Genome Center, Robert Mondavi Institute for Food and Wine Science, Tahoe Environmental Research Center and the Student Experimental Farm, among others.
-And more than 300 research programs, centers and services provide a diverse range of opportunities for real-world experience.
+Shields Library, one of the top research libraries in North America, contains approximately 2.6 million bound volumes and provides a variety of special services for undergraduates.
+Aggies can continue their research outside of the classroom at the 150-acre Arboretum, Bodega Marine Laboratory, Genome Center, Robert Mondavi Institute for Wine and Food Science, Tahoe Environmental Research Center and the Student Experimental Farm, among others.
+Aggies looking for hands-on learning opportunities can choose from hundreds of research programs, centers and services to gain real-world experience.

 Clubs and activities

-Davis offers 23 intercollegiate sports for men and women at the NCAA Division I level, and nearly 60 intramural and club sports.
+UC Davis offers 23 intercollegiate sports for men and women at the NCAA Division I level, and around 60 intramural and club sports.

 Environment and tempo

-Davis is one of the state's few remaining college towns, a safe community with easy access to campus by bicycle or the student-run bus system.
-Students make up a large portion of the city's population of 66,250 people, and the campus is a center of activity for the entire community.
-The result is an abundance of student-friendly businesses and community events in the downtown area.
-Concerts, films, plays, lectures, exhibits and special events attract students and residents alike.
-And the city's progressive culture complements UC Davis's commitment to sustainability.
+UC Davis is located in a friendly, safe, college town with quick access to campus by bicycle or the student-run bus system.
+Students make up half of the city's population and enjoy dozens of student-friendly businesses and community events, including a nationally recognized farmers market, concerts, films, plays, exhibits and special events.
+The city's progressive culture complements UC Davis' commitment to sustainability.